PrajnaAvidya/prompt-shaper/spec.md

 {/basicTemplate}
 ```

-Comments are marked with double slashes `// this is a comment` and are removed before rendering.

-### Variables
-The contents of templates will be loaded into variables which are available to render inside other templates.

-### Slots and Parameters
 Templates can contain slots (defined using double brackets) which will render content stored inside variables.
 Slots can reference a global definition (i.e. an inline template), or a variable specific to the current template which is called a parameter.

 ```